Spunkie/au/README.md

 ...
 ```

 Force option changes how package version is used.
 Without force, the `NuspecVersion` determines what is going on.
-Normally, if `NuspecVersion` is lower or equal then the `RemoteVersion` update happens.
+Normally, if `NuspecVersion` is lower then the `RemoteVersion` update happens.
 With `Force` this changes:

 1. If `NuspecVersion` is lower then `RemoteVersion`, Force is ignored and update happens as it would normally
 2. If `NuspecVersion` is the same as the `RemoteVersion`, the version will change to chocolatey fix notation.